fedluc/qupled/README.md

-# Dielectric formalism for strongly coupled plasmas
+# qupled: quantum plasmas's dielectric schemes

 ## Introduction

-STLS can be used to compute the properties of quantum one component plasmas via theoretical approaches based on the dielectric formalism.
-The theoretical approaches which can be solved with STLS include:
+qupled can be used to compute the properties of quantum one component plasmas via theoretical approaches based on the dielectric formalism.
+The theoretical approaches which can be solved with qupled include:

 * The classical STLS scheme as discussed by [Tanaka and Ichimaru](https://journals.jps.jp/doi/abs/10.1143/JPSJ.55.2278)
 * The classical STLS-HNC scheme as discussed by [Tanaka](https://aip.scitation.org/doi/full/10.1063/1.4969071)